SYSC4806-Project/4806-Project/README.md

 -search by name and category for shops

+Incomplete features:

+-cart/checkout feature

 Here is the link for Heroku: ADD IN

-Some of the documentation included is the uml class and database schema diagrams.
+The documentation included is the uml class diagram and database schema diagram for Milestone 3